HOW TO KEEP ALL THAT MONEY YOU AREN’T MAKING AT ART!!!

 Other expenses you can take in this area are fees for art shows and galleries, networking club dues, travel to such club meetings, client meetings, and installations.
 You can even deduct the mileage on trips to the craft store!
 If you are staying overnight on business travel you can deduct REASONABLE expenses for hotel and meals.

 Any deductible meals are only allowable at 50%, and should be directly related to the business, i.e., entertaining potential or existing clients, or traveling on business.
+The new Tax Act ONLY allows travel meals and employee celebrations for deducting expenses, and business must be conducted.
+Many meal-related expenses (office snacks, water, coffee, etc.) are now 50% deductible when they were fully deductible.
+Meals at a conference during business travel is still 50% deductible.

 This is another area filled with confusion, but the IRS has gotten more and more lenient in this area over time, due to the increased popularity of telecommuting in today’s work environment.